17 Top-Rated Beaches in the Seychelles

 A picture-perfect beach that's free from crowds, Grand Anse is a wonderful place to spend a day frolicking under the sun.
 The sand here is so soft, you'll feel as if you're walking through powder instead of ground-up pieces of coral.

 The longest beach on La Digue, Grand Anse is impeccable in its beauty, edged by spectacular granite boulders and backed by leaning palm trees.
-The only downside is that their shade doesn't reach the sand.
+The only downside is that the shade doesn't reach the sand.
 That means there's no real respite from the midday heat.
+You'll want to pack an umbrella and comfy beach chair or towel to make the most out of your visit.

 Grand Anse is known to most as a wild beach.
 Instead of quiet, calm waves gently lapping the shore, you're more likely to encounter a rough, crashing surf that reminds you of who's really in charge—Mother Nature.
 This is great news for surfers, who can spend hours on these windswept waters.
 Swimmers should use extra caution, especially during the southeast monsoon season between April and October.